Meet the Staff of Discentes

 Cate Simons (Lead Translation Editor) is a senior in the College of Arts and Sciences.
 She is majoring in Classical Studies with a concentration in languages and literature and minoring in Fine Arts.
 She serves as president of Penn’s Classics Board and vice-president of Eta Sigma Phi, Penn’s classics honor society.
 She is originally from Atlanta, Georgia, and in her free time, she enjoys painting and spending time with her dog.

-Sara Chopra (Lead Article Editor) is a junior from Princeton, NJ studying Classical Studies, Consumer Psychology, Art History, and Ancient History.
-Within the Classical Studies department, she’s also the advertising/outreach chair of Eta Sigma Phi.
-Beyond classics, Sara is a member of Bloomers Comedy and MUSE.
-Off campus, you can find her playing Nintendo Switch games or at a museum.
+Sara Chopra (Lead Articles Editor) is a junior from Princeton, NJ studying Classical Studies, Consumer Psychology, and Ancient History.
+Within the Classical Studies department, she also serves on the board of Eta Sigma Phi.
+Her academic interests include Latin literature, particularly poetry and satire, as well as classical reception.
+Beyond classics, Sara is on the board of MUSE and a member of Bloomers Comedy.

 Olivia Wells is a junior majoring in Classics with a concentration in Mediterranean Archaeology and minoring in History and French.
 She is a member of Classics Board and Penn Dems.
 She is originally from Philadelphia and in her free time loves cooking and knitting.